 Install PVC conduit support brackets every three feet for conduit sized 1 inch or smaller, and every five feet for 1 1/4-inch to 2-inch diameter conduit.

-Connect the manual transfer switch to the main load center with PVC conduit and fittings.
-Connecting the conduit to the load center will require removal of the front panel and a knockout―turn off the main breaker first.
+Connect the manual transfer switch to the main circuit breaker panel with PVC conduit and fittings.
+Connecting the conduit to the load center will require removal of the front panel and a knockout―turn off the main breaker or main disconnect first.

 Warning: Always turn off the main circuit breaker before removing the front panel on the service panel.
 The large lugs that connect the main circuit breaker to the utility wires are always live and cannot be shut off in most circumstances.
 Do not touch the utility wires or the lugs on the main circuit breaker for any reason.